morganstanley/hobbes/doc/en/language/polymorphism.rst

   > :t 3.2
   double

-We can also declare a polymorphic function and shown that Hobbes can find restrictions on the type of its parameters.
+We can also declare a polymorphic function and show that Hobbes can find restrictions on the type of its parameters.
 This is powerful for two reasons:

   #.
-We don't have to write as much code
+We don't have to write as much code;
   #.
 We can share behaviour across data types as long as they share the ability to perform certain actions.
 That is, our algorithms become more generic.

 ::